Roger Sherman (American football): 1895 recruiting scandal

 In the fall of 1895, Caspar Whitney wrote a series of articles in Harper's Weekly contending that "professionalism" had corrupted collegiate athletics among the Western Conference schools, including Wisconsin, Northwestern, Minnesota and Michigan.
-One of Whitney's accusations was that Sherman, who he described as "Michigan's manager," had on October 6, 1895, while riding on a Chicago cable car, offered a Chicago Athletic Association player named Stevenson the sum of $600 to finish the season with the Michigan team.
+One of Whitney's accusations was that Sherman, who he described as "Michigan's manager," had on October 6, 1895, while riding on a Chicago cable car, offered Chicago Athletic Association player Archibald Stevenson the sum of $600 to finish the season with the Michigan team.
 Sherman denied Whitney's charge in an interview with the Chicago Daily Tribune:

 Stevenson had said he expected to go to Michigan to take a law course, and it was naturally expected he would join the team.
 When the Michigan team went into training at Omena early in the season, it was expected Stevenson would join the team, and when it was learned he would play for the athletic association Baird, the manager, wrote to me to see him and find out if he was coming to Michigan.
 I went to the Athletic club to see him and met him starting for a game at the Athletic Association field.
 I got on the car and rode with him and had a talk with him.
 I wanted to know if he was going to Michigan, as they had expected him.
 I made him no offer and held out no inducements to him, as I had no authority to do so, even had I wanted to, from Baird or any one else.

 Michigan supporters denied Whitney's charges and, as proof that Whitney's account was wild and unreliable, noted that he had erroneously identified Sherman as Michigan's manager.
 Whitney stood his ground and explained: